 cpu time 2.23 seconds

-Comparing these numbers we can see that a straight conversion into DS2 increases the real time and cpu time spent crafting exactly the same result.
-This is because calling PROC DS2 in SAS generates additional work for the CPU when compared to DATA step, even when performing the same core function, and so an increase in both cpu and real time is expected.
+Comparing these numbers we can see that a straight conversion into DS2 increases the real time and CPU time spent crafting exactly the same result.
+This is because calling PROC DS2 in SAS generates additional work for the CPU when compared to DATA step, even when performing the same core function, and so an increase in both CPU and real time is expected.
 We can decrease the real time taken by making use of other techniques such as multithreading.

-Usage of multithreading can reduce the real time spent on the same operation at the expense of increased cpu time and hence increased utilisation of your system.
+Usage of multithreading can reduce the real time spent on the same operation at the expense of increased CPU time and hence increased utilisation of your system.
 Multithreading sections the data into the number of threads, executes the split data simultaneously across multiple processors or a distributed system and then sets the processed data back together.

-Do Loop with 4 Threads
+DO Loop with 4 Threads

-First we need to turn the data step into a thread program.
+First, we need to turn the data step into a thread program.
 To do this we take the previous conversion of the data step into DS2 and then simply change DATA to THREAD and ENDDATA to ENDTHREAD we then apply the thread to our original dataset and specify the number of threads to be used.

 The code contained within the THREAD and ENDTHREAD statements is the same as that contained within the previous PROC DS2.
 We have changed DSETOUT2 to THREAD1, this will still create a dataset called THREAD1 but this contains information about the thread for processing.